Endocrine Disruptors: What, why & how?

 Found in paints, cleaning products, brake fluid, cosmetics.

 Sounds pretty nasty, doesn’t it??
-What can we do?
-You can Ask Canada to Improve Toxic Chemical Regulation via Environmental Defence.
-Read more here about what they found about toxins in babies.
+Read more here about what Environmental Defence found about toxins in babies.

 To find out more, Green Facts has a great explanation on the topic of endocrine disruptors, and The Endocrine Disruption Exchange has excellent research findings and information.